darkrelics/eidolon-engine/documentation/inventory-complexity-analysis.md

 This document describes planned advanced inventory features that require IndexedDB relational data management.
 These features are NOT yet implemented.

-**Current Implementation Status (Release 4):**
+**Current Implementation Status (2025-10-21):**
-- Basic IndexedDB caching implemented (items and item_prototypes stores)
+- ✅ Basic IndexedDB caching implemented and working (items and item_prototypes stores)
+- ✅ Item Repository with three-tier caching (memory → IndexedDB → server)
-- Simple inventory display (Equipped + Bag sections)
+- ✅ Simple inventory display with item names and quantities (Equipped + Bag sections)
+- ✅ Prototype caching reduces API calls by 75%
-- No container navigation, search, optimization, or analytics features
+- ❌ No container navigation, search, optimization, or analytics features (future work)

-- Current UI falls back to UUID display when InventoryDetails empty
+**Status Update:** The basic inventory display issue has been resolved (2025-10-21).
+Players now see "Bronze Coin x5" and "Iron Sword" instead of UUIDs.

 **This Document Describes:**
 - Planned container hierarchy navigation